 General information on financial instruments is contained in the brochures "Basic Information on Securities and Other Investments", "Basic Information on Financial Derivatives", "Basic Information on Forward Transactions" and the information sheet "Risks in Forward Transactions", which the customer can request from the Bank free of charge.
-Forecasts are based on assumptions, estimates, opinions and hypothetical models or analyses.
-Although, from the Bank's point of view, they are based on adequate information, it may turn out in the future that they are not accurate or correct.

 Past performance or simulated performance is not a reliable indicator of future performance.